grafana/loki/docs/api.md

 ```

 > **NOTE**: logs sent to Loki for every stream must be in timestamp-ascending
-> order, meaning each log line must be more recent than the one last received.
+> order, meaning each log line must be more equal or greater to the line
-> If logs do not follow this order, Loki will reject the log with an out of
+> received before it.
+If logs do not follow this order, Loki will reject
-> order error.
+> the log with an out of order error.
+For more information on the timestamp
+> ordering rules, refer to the [Loki Overview
+docs](./overview/README.md#timestamp-ordering).

 In microservices mode, `/loki/api/v1/push` is exposed by the distributor.